1. Locations

 The Million Spheres cosmology uses the Myriad Planes concept from the DMG, and Beyond Countless Doorways by Monte Cook as a basic framework.

-Limbo is a plane of pure chaos, a roiling soup of impermanent matter and energy.
+Limbo (Elemental Chaos): Limbo is a plane of pure chaos, a roiling soup of impermanent matter and energy.
 Stone melts into water that freezes into metal, then turns into diamond that burns up into smoke that becomes snow, and on and on in an endless, unpredictable process of change.
-Fragments of more ordinary landscapes — bits of forest, meadow, ruined castles, and even burbling streams — drift through the disorder.
+Limbo conforms to the will of the creatures inhabiting it.
+Very disciplined and powerful minds can create whole islands of their own invention within the plane, sometimes maintaining those places for years.
+Sometimes the unpredictable borders of Limbo flow and ebb across the worlds of the Prime, causing chaos and change, or even the creation of new worlds.
+Limbo is both center and border of the Cosmos.
+(Chaos is contradiction)

 Working Notes